anvilco/react-ui/packages/react-signature-frame/README.md

 A very minimal component that allows you to embed [Anvil Etch](https://www.useanvil.com/docs/api/e-signatures) e-signatures in your app with an `iframe`.
 It will give you information via callbacks through the signing process lifecycle.

-See the [live demo](https://esign-demo.useanvil.com/) and open-source [repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a usage example.
+See the [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a usage example.

 ![image](https://user-images.githubusercontent.com/26425671/101393358-d7590380-387b-11eb-827c-5041709a612a.png)